 The securities that the Company has the positive intent and the ability to hold to maturity are classified as held-to-maturity securities and stated at amortized cost.
-The Company determines realized gains or losses on sale of held-to-maturity securities on a specific identification method, and records such gains or losses as interest income.
+The Company determines realized gains or losses on sale of held-to-maturity securities on a specific identification method, and records such gains or losses in earnings.
+Held-to-maturity debt securities purchased from a financial institution and pledged as collateral for certain long-term loans, are classified as "Short-term investments" on the consolidated balance sheets when maturing within the next twelve months and "Long-term investments" on the consolidated balance sheets if maturing beyond the next twelve months.